htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

+- Forced condor_ssh_to_job to never try to use a Control Master, which would break ssh_to_job.
+Also raised the timeout for ssh_to_job which might be needed for slow WANs.
+  :jira:`1782`

 - Fixed a bug on cgroup v2 systems where memory limits over 2 gigabytes would not be enforced correctly.
   :jira:`1775`